-Deadlines that fall on a weekend or holiday will be moved to the first business day following the weekend or holiday
+^{}Deadlines that fall on a weekend or holiday will be moved to the first business day following the weekend or holiday.
+Deadlines may need to be adjusted based on the university academic calendar and semester start date.

 MSW TESTING OUT GUIDE